Upper WET Side

-As we’ve taken pains to point out, we’re dealing here with the Upper Wet Side of Down the Shore — that’s the “wetside” of New Jersey; that spongey shangri-la that lies east of the GS Parkway and runs north-south from about, say, the abandoned Amboys Multiplex to about, say, an old-timey ice cream parlor on Long Beach Island.
+Welcome, one and all, to upperWETside — that’s the “wetside” of New Jersey; that spongey shangri-la that lies east of the GS Parkway and runs north-south from about, say, the abandoned Amboys Multiplex to about, say, the Sandy-savaged sandbar of Long Beach Island.
 But it goes beyond simple geographics — the UPPER wet side’s a Permanent Staycation and a state of mind; an attitude more townie than tourist, more year-round culture vulture than migrating snowbird, more dirty-stayout than day-stay tripper.

-“We” being, in an editorial way, your servant Tom Chesek — longtime arts/entertainment correspondent and critic for the Gannett NJ Newspapers (Asbury Park Press, Home News Tribune) and websites; regular contributor to the pixelated pages of redbankgreen; slightly shady publicity guy and the kind of freeloading freelancer who’s pretty much driven “normal” people away from most area coffee shops.
 Aging hipster, lapsed capitalist, cynical media mutt, shameless namedropper, welfare snob, party crasher par excellence and interviewer extraordinaire — this is what we are, and nobody but nobody does it better.

-You might also have stumbled across us, in print or in person, as the editor of Red Bank oRBit, a (now-defunct) site that we worked the whee out of between summer 2008 and the early spring of 2010.
-A slick and colorful repository for up-to-the-minute local entertainment news, calendar listings and people-oriented features on the music, theater, art, film and literary events going on around Monmouth County’s most happening haunts, oRBit quickly made a name for itself through its comprehensive updates, its lovingly punning perspective and its deep-dish interviews with everyone from international restaurateurs to roller derby queens; sex workers to symphony musicians; Ralph Nader to Howie Mandel; US Poet Laureate Robert Pinsky to Jackie the Joke Man.
-This new endeavor picks up where oRBit left off — with a wider patch of turf, a more freewheeling and uncensored attitude, and a commitment to the glorypower of the WORD that’s more unfashionable than ever in blogland.
-It’s simply us doing what we do, whatever that may be.
+You might also have stumbled across us, in print or in person, as the editor of Red Bank oRBit, a slick and colorful (and now-defunct) source for people-oriented features on the music, theater, art, film and literary events going on around Monmouth County’s most happening haunts. oRBit quickly made a name for itself through its comprehensive updates, its lovingly punning perspective and its deep-dish interviews with everyone from international restaurateurs to roller derby queens; sex workers to symphony musicians; Ralph Nader to Howie Mandel; US Poet Laureate Robert Pinsky to Jackie the Joke Man.

-So, if you’re looking for a fresh, fun and informative take on the cultural landscape in this neck of the weeds — the SOUNDS and the SCREENS; the STAGES and the SCENES; the SIGHTS on the gallery walls and the SYLLABLES that tumble from an author’s mouth between inhales of muenster and merlot — well, we don’t mind telling you nobody does that better either.
-Let other sites have their slideshows of drunks hoisting Silver Bullets; their regurgitated press releases and their aggregated bunny-pellets of instantly obsolete UnFo.
-And let upperWETsidebe your place to go for passionately playful coverage, for the Shore lifer’s point of view and for the sort of Q&A interviews that almost nobody seems to have room for these days.
+You’ll find a stockpile of stories created specifically for this site as well — a fresh, fun and informative take on the cultural landscape in this neck of the weeds — the SOUNDS and the SCREENS; the STAGES and the SCENES; the SIGHTS on the gallery walls and the SYLLABLES that tumble from an author’s mouth between inhales of muenster and merlot.

 Like we said, elitist as hell.
 So if anybody tries to peg you as a “wetsider,” you tell ‘em your week beats their year — and that when it comes to life on the Jersey Shore, you’re strictly upperWETside!